-Sage is a super powerful magickal herb which is most commonly used for smudging but did you know that it also supports brain health and memory?
+Sage is a super powerful magickal herb which is most commonly used for smoke cleansing but did you know that it also supports brain health and memory?

 It’s a powerhouse of a herb which is also full of antioxidants, helps to lower cholesterol and blood sugar and can help with menopause symptoms.
 I’ve always used it when I have a cold as it’s antiviral and antibacterial.
 It’s also good for digestive health.

-Use it to rid yourself of anxiety by making it into a tea, or else burn a smudge stick and expel all the negativity and anxiety you feel with it while protecting yourself at the same time.
+Use it to rid yourself of anxiety by making sage into a tea, or else burn it expel all the negativity and anxiety you feel with it while protecting yourself at the same time.